Camp Tel Yehudah: Notable events

 In 2006, after days of rain, a devastating flood swept across Camp Tel Yehudah and the surrounding areas.
 The Delaware River overflowed into the Bet section of the camp.
 The campers were evacuated to a nearby shelter.
 The 10th anniversary of the flood was commemorated in the summer of 2016 during an insurance company themed maccabiah.
 The water va'ad represented the company that now provides Tel Yehudah's flood insurance.

 In 2008, a delegation from Young Judaea's sister movement, the Federation of Zionist Youth (FZY) in the United Kingdom, attended Camp Tel Yehudah's second session.
 This group, which was called Hanhaga, consisted of thirty 16- to 17-year-olds from across the Atlantic Ocean.
-Despite conflicting patriotism between the British group and American hosts, the visiting delegation integrated with ease and are unlikely to be forgotten any time soon.

 In 2017, the camp was given a torah scroll.